KyleAnthonyHay/Leetcode-Solutions/Easy/Arrays/TwoNumberSum/Description.md

 y = TargetSum - x: which is the currently obsrved number n the array minus the TargetSum
 ```

-- If, at any point, `seqPointer` equals the length of the sequence, the algorithm concludes that the sequence is a valid subsequence of the array and returns `True`.
-- If the loop completes and `seqPointer` has not reached the end of the sequence, it indicates that not all elements of the sequence were found in the array, and the algorithm returns `False`.
+At each point in the for loop, the algorithm cehcks if the `y` is in the hashtable.
+If it is, the algorithm returns `True`.
+Otherwise, it adds the `x`, the currenlt viewed number, to the hashtable.

+- If, `y` is in the hashtable then we have found our match and it returns true
+- If, `y` is not in the hashtable then we add the `x` to the hashtable and continue the loop

-## Pointers
+## Solution 2

 To enhance efficiency, the algorithm performs an initial check to compare the lengths of the array and the sequence.
 If the array is shorter than the sequence, it immediately returns `False`, avoiding unnecessary computations.